Nenotriple/img-txt_viewer/README.md

 Hotkeys
 - CTRL+S: to save the current text file.
 - CTRL+Z / CTRL+Y: Undo/Redo.
-- ALT+Left/Right arrow keys quickly moves between img/txt pairs.
+- ALT+Left/Right arrow keys quickly move between img-txt pairs.
 - Pressing TAB inserts the selected suggestion.
-- Presing ALT cycles though suggestions.
+- Presing ALT cycles through suggestions.
+- Delete img-txt pairs: Del

 Tips
 - Select text with the mouse or keyboard to see duplicates.
-- If the auto-save box is checked, text will be saved when moving between img/txt pairs.
+- If the auto-save box is checked, text will be saved when moving between img-txt pairs.
-- Blank text files can be created for images without any matching files when loading a directory..
+- Blank text files can be created for images without any matching files when loading a directory.
-- Get autocomplete suggestions while you type using danbooru tags.
+- Get autocomplete suggestions while you type using Danbooru tags.

 # Requirements

 **Running the script will automatically fulfill all requirements.**

-This uses pillow for image viewing, and tkinter for the ui.
+This uses Pillow for image viewing and TKinter for the UI.

-tkinter comes preinstalled with Python.
+TKinter comes preinstalled with Python.

-Install pillow with the following command:
+Install Pillow with the following command:
 ```
 pip install pillow
 ```